 Optimal Burst Rotation:

-In the most optimal burst situation, I will use scepter and dagger to Grasping Dead (No. 2) and Enfeebling Blood (No. 5), stack a few bleeds and some poison with Blood Curse / Rending Curse / Putrid Curse (No. 1), switch to staff, use Mark of Blood (No. 2), Chillblains (No. 3), Reaper’s Mark (No. 5), Death Shroud (F1 default), Doom (No. 3), and Dark Path (No. 2).
-This combination stacks a bunch of bleeds, keeps some poison and chill up, and secures a kill with two fears in a row.
+In the most optimal burst situation, I will use scepter and dagger to Grasping Dead (No. 2) and Enfeebling Blood (No. 5), stack a few bleeds and some poison with Blood Curse / Rending Curse / Putrid Curse (No. 1), switch to staff, use Mark of Blood (No. 2), Chillblains (No. 3), Reaper’s Mark (No. 5), Death Shroud (F1 default), Doom (No. 3), Dark Path (No. 2), and Tainted Shackles (No. 5).
+This combination stacks a bunch of bleeds and torment, keeps some poison and chill up, and secures a kill with two fears in a row.

 Scepter and Dagger vs. Staff: